 Program Dates and Locations

 Students may arrange to participate in a study abroad program in the fall or spring semester or for the entire academic year.
 Semester start and end dates for partner institutions may vary from the Nicholls academic calendar.
-Visit each school’s Web site for additional details.
+Visit the following links for additional details.

 Participating partner schools include:

 Nicholls students who are pursuing a degree or minor within the College of Business Administration and are in good standing with the university may participate.
 Requirements differ among partner schools and courses.
 Generally, participants should have at least junior status and a minimum of two to three semesters of foreign language courses (except for a few of the programs).
-While the majority of the courses are taught in English, knowledge of the language is necessary to communicate outside the classroom.
+While the majority of the courses are taught in English, knowledge of the language is helpful to communicate outside the classroom.
 Some universities only offer courses in the native language.
-For a short description on each program, visit the Nicholls Study Abroad site.
+For more information on each program, visit the Study Abroad site.

 Participants in this program pay only their regular Nicholls tuition and fees.
 Students who receive financial aid remain eligible for that aid while they are participating in these programs.
 Host institutions charge no additional admission or registration fees.
 Students are responsible for travel and living expenses.

-For more information on the exchange programs, contact Michele Bailliet at email@example.com.
+For more information on the exchange programs, contact Marilyn Gonzalez at email@example.com.